massimilianogalanti/ticker/README.md

 Very tiny embedded scheduler for HRT applications in just one include file.

 ### Platform requirements
-You need to adapt the code to your hardware platform by simply adding the proper includes and defining two macros.
+You need to adapt the code to your hardware platform by simply adding the proper include(s) and defining two macros.
 Code has currently been ported successfully to STM32, SPC5 and PICmicro platforms.
 ```
 /* Platform dependent */